MichaelWaruiru/car-counter/README.md

     ```

 3. **Download the YOLO weights file `yolov8l.pt` and place it in a yolo weights directory.**
+   ⚠️ Note: When you run python main.py, the yolo8l.pt downloads automatically

 4. **Run the script:**
     ```bash